 As far as the City Council is concerned, inflation adds to the pressure on its finances if pay settlements and other costs exceed the estimates incorporated in the Council's budget.
-The Government has announced in the Budget that there will be a Public Sector pay freeze for two further years.
+The Government has announced in the Budget and Spending Review that there will be a Public Sector pay freeze for two further years.
 It is anticipated that local government pay will mirror national public sector positions.
-The current MTFP includes pay award increases of 1% in 2012/13 and 2.5% in 2013/14 onwards.
-If a pay award freeze is to continue then the amount of these can be factored into the MTFP as potential savings, offsetting any additional cost pressures.
+The current MTFP includes pay award increases of 1.5% in 2013/14 and 2.5% in 2014/15 onwards.
+If any pay award is lower than these forecasts then the amount can be factored into the MTFP as potential savings, offsetting any additional cost pressures.

 In terms of treasury management, the Council's borrowing costs are fixed until 2020 due to the long term fixed rate nature of its current external loans.
 Investment income is more related to movements in the base rate and other short term interest rates.
 Raising such rates is seen as one of the primary means of controlling inflation and the Monetary Policy Committee's primary remit is to control inflation.
 The base rate is at 0.5% and investment rates are now not far above this level meaning that investment income is significantly below that of previous years and is likely to remain so for some time to come.
 The Councils record over the past couple of years whilst interest rates have been so low has been good with average yields being around 1.51%.
+It will be very unlikely that this average yield can be continued however, as banks access to cash though the Bank of England has reduced their desire to offer generous investment returns.
 The Council takes a managed view of the exposure to risk associated with obtaining this level of return and seeks to ensure that its investments are in line with the policies set out in the Treasury Management Strategy Statement.